Secret's Out: What Women Need To Know About UTI’s & Bicycle Touring

 Wear Clean Clothes.
 I know it’s gross, but your cycling shorts are a breeding ground for bacteria: damp with sweat, mashed against your body, with very little ventilation.
 The best way to prevent a UTI is to keep your cycling shorts (and yourself) clean.
 This usually means you’ll need to wash the absorbent pad of your bike shorts every night, and wear a clean pair while those dry for the next day.
 Also, don’t “hang out” in your cycling shorts than longer than necessary: immediately after your daily ride, change into clean, dry, loose-fitting clothing.

 Stay Hydrated.
 As if you needed another reason to drink more water!
-Staying hydrated is important for every aspect of your bike tour.
+Staying hydrated is important for every aspect of your bike tour, and it peeing frequently helps flush bacteria from your urethra.
 Especially in the morning, I recommend drinking at least a liter of water in camp, before you begin cycling for the day.
-This will help flush your system from the night and rehydrate you for the day ahead.
+This will give you a fresh start after mouth-breathing all night, and rehydrate you for the day ahead.

 Cranberry Juice & DIY.
-If you can, drink no-sugar-added cranberry juice (or other UTI-treating herbs or medicines.)
+If you can, drink no-sugar-added cranberry juice (and/or other UTI-treating herbs or medicines).

 Was this article helpful?
 Have other tips to share?
 Let me know in the comments below!